robot-pesg/BotanicGarden/README.md

 </div> -->

 ## Data Sequences
 Our dataset consists of 33 data sequences in total.
 The sequences info is shown below, including statistics of LiDAR scans, trajectory length, duration, images, and intersactions.
+Their trajectory images can be found in [this folder](./pics/all_traj/traj_full/).

 <div align="left">
 <img src="./pics/all_traj/all_traj.png" alt="photo" width="80%" />